-I know there are already formulas floating on the web to find the most frequently occurring text string, we can say Mode, in a list.
-What about finding multiple Mode of text values in Google Sheets?
+I know there are already formulas available on the web to find the most frequently occurring text string, which we can call the Mode, in a list.
+But what about finding multiple Modes of text values in Google Sheets?

-Sometimes there may be two or more most frequently occurring text in a list.
-I have a Google Sheets formula that you can use to find the MODE as well as MODE.MULT of text strings.
+Sometimes, there may be two or more most frequently occurring texts in a list.
+I have a Google Sheets formula that you can use to find the MODE as well as MODE.MULT for text strings.

-As you may know, we can’t use the MODE or MODE.SNGL (both are the same in use) function to find the Mode of non-numerical values.
-Similarly, we can’t use the MODE.MULT to return multiple Modes of non-numerical values.
-All these three are statistical functions.
+As you may know, we can’t use the MODE function to find the Mode of non-numerical values.
+Similarly, we can’t use the MODE.MULT function to return multiple Modes of non-numerical values.
+Both are statistical functions designed for numerical data.

-As per the below list in column A, the Mode of text is “Italy” as it repeats 4 times that is more than any other text values in that list.
+Consider the list in column A below.
+The Mode of text is “Italy,” as it repeats 4 times, which is more than any other text value in that list.

-But in the list in column D, the string “Italy” and “France” repeated four times each.
-So both these text values are the most frequently occurring text values (multiple modes) in this list.
+But in the list in column D, the strings “Italy” and “France” each repeated four times.
+Therefore, both these text values are the most frequently occurring text values (multiple Modes) in this list.

 Formula to Find the Mode of Non-Numeric Values in Google Sheets

-My formula will work in both the cases, I mean to return single as well as multiple modes, that without any modification.
+My formula will work in both cases, returning single as well as multiple Modes, without any modification.

 Formula to Find the Mode/Modes of Text Strings in Google Sheets:

-This formula is coded to work in the list in columns A (range A2:A).
-If your list to find the mode is in any other column, please modify the cell references in the formula accordingly.
+This formula is designed to work with the list in column A (range A2:A).
+If your list to find the Mode is in any other column, please modify the cell references in the formula accordingly.

-How the Formula Finds the Most Frequently Occurring Strings in Google Sheets?
+How Does the Formula Find the Most Frequently Occurring Strings in Google Sheets?

-I know just providing a complex looking formula is not enough for you.
-Some of you may want to know how the formula finds the most occurring text string from a list.
+I understand that simply presenting a complex-looking formula might not suffice for everyone.
+Some of you may be curious about how the formula identifies the most frequently occurring text string from a list.

-I have used several functions in my formula.
-I’ll try to explain the role of each function used in the simplest way as I can.
+In my formula, I’ve utilized several functions.
+I’ll attempt to explain the role of each function used in the simplest way possible.

 Formula 1:

-It will return the relative position of each item in a range, here A2:A, based on the unique values in that range.
+It will return the relative position of each item in the range A2:A based on their first occurrence within that range.

 The relative position of the text “Italy” is 1 as it is in the first row in the range A2:A. The relative position of the text “France” is 5 as it’s in the fifth row in the range A2:A.

-The Role of MODE.MULT Function in Finding the Most Frequently Occurring Text Values
+The Role of the MODE.MULT Function in Finding the Most Frequently Occurring Text Values

-After entering the Match formula above, we have got a few numbers in column B, right?
+After entering the MATCH formula above, we have a few numbers in column B, right?

 What we want is to find the Mode of those numbers.
-For that, you can use MODE, MODE.SNGL or MODE.MULT function.
+For that, you can use MODE or MODE.MULT in cell C2.

-I suggest you go ahead with the MODE.MULT function as it can return multiple mode values.
+I prefer the MODE.MULT function as it can return multiple Modes.

 Formula 2: